Names of Germany: 1800–1871

 In 1841 Hoffmann von Fallersleben wrote the song Das Lied der Deutschen, giving voice to the dreams of a unified Germany (Deutschland über Alles) to replace the alliance of independent states.
 In this era of emerging national movements, "Germany" was used only as a reference to a particular geographical area.

 In 1866/1867 Prussia and her allies left the German Confederation.
-After Austria was defeated in the German War of summer 1866, it acknowledged the dissolution of the confederation.
+After Austria was defeated in the Austro-Prussian War of summer 1866, it acknowledged the dissolution of the confederation.
 Prussia was free to create a new alliance, called the North German Confederation.
 It became a federal state with its constitution of 1 July 1867.
 The remaining South German countries, with the exception of Austria and Liechtenstein, joined the country in 1870.

 German Federation

 The first nation state named "Germany" began in 1871; before that Germany referred to a geographical entity comprising many states, much as "the Balkans" is used today, or the term "America" was used by the founders of "the United States of America".

 In German constitutional history, the expressions Reich (reign, realm, empire) and Bund (federation, confederation) are somewhat interchangeable.
 Sometimes they even co-existed in the same constitution: for example in the German Empire (1871–1918) the parliament had the name Reichstag, the council of the representatives of the German states Bundesrat.
 When in 1870–71 the North German Confederation was transformed into the German Empire, the preamble said that the participating monarchs are creating einen ewigen Bund (an eternal confederation) which will have the name Deutsches Reich.

 Due to the history of Germany, the principle of federalism is strong.
 Only the state of Hitler (1933–1945) and the state of the communists (East Germany, 1949–1990) were centralist states.
 As a result, the words Reich and Bund were used more frequently than in other countries, to distinguish between imperial or federal institutions and those at a subnational level.
 For example, a modern federal German minister is called Bundesminister, in contrast to a Landesminister who holds office in a state such as Rhineland-Palatinate or Lower Saxony.

-As a result of the Hitler regime, and maybe also of Imperial Germany up to 1919, many Germans – especially those on the political left – have negative feelings about the word Reich.Bund is another word also used in contexts other than politics.
+As a result of the Hitler regime, and maybe also of Imperial Germany up to 1919, many Germans – especially those on the political left – have negative feelings about the word Reich.

+Bund is another word also used in contexts other than politics.
 Many associations in Germany are federations or have a federalised structure and differentiate between a Bundesebene (federal/national level) and a Landesebene (level of the regional states), in a similar way to the political bodies.
 An example is the German Football Association Deutscher Fußballbund.
 (The word Bundestrainer, referring to the national football coach, does not refer to the Federal Republic, but to the Fußballbund itself.)

 In other German speaking countries, the words Reich (Austria before 1918) and Bund (Austria since 1918, Switzerland) are used too.
 An organ named Bundesrat exists in all three of them: in Switzerland it is the government and in Germany and Austria the house of regional representatives.